ploegert/Performance.AspNetCore/README.md

 6. If the intention is to host the equivlent simpl  asp.net core app that i used to test, how can I reach a scale objective of 20,000 RPS?
 What would the tech stack and reference architecture look like?

 ## Performance Results & Observations

-* So in thinking that we'd get somewhere near 52000 rps, we fell to a < 1000 rps for a single server.
-* Based on other tests where we got an equivelent App Serivce, we were seeing that the vm hosted instances were getting 10,000 rps

 ### **Theory0:** ==> Azure App Service should perform approx equivlent to running in a VM when running on equivelent vm size